top of page

 Origin New Zealand

-Mature Height 1m
+Mature Height 3-5m

-Mature Spread 1m
+Mature Spread 2-3m

-Sun Requirements Full sun, full shade
+Sun Requirements Full sun, part shade

 Soil Prefers light, well-drained soils; avoid consistently damp or waterlogged conditions